value-enabled-web/vew-reader/README.md

 For testing with real sats, make use of the dockerized backend in `/docker/mainnet`.
 It runs a simple NodeJS gateway which uses LNBits as custodial Lightning accounting system.

-To run the mainnet backend fiorst create a wallet on [legend.lnbits.com](https://legend.lnbits.com) and then add a file `docker/mainnet/vew-accounts/.env` with the credentials of the created LNBits wallet.
+To run the mainnet backend fiorst create a wallet on [legend.lnbits.com](https://legend.lnbits.com) and enable the _User Manger_ extension.
+Add a file `docker/mainnet/vew-accounts/.env` with the credentials of the created LNBits wallet.
 Refer to `docker/mainnet/vew-accounts/.env.example` for which credentials are necessary.

 Then: